How to Overcome Dental Fear — Tips from Kreativ Dental Albury

 If you have dental anxiety, look for a dentist who is sensitive to your needs and will communicate with you to create a relaxing atmosphere.
 This way, you will be able to face your anxiety and improve your impressions about dental appointments.

-Signs and Symptoms of Dental Anxiety
+Signs and symptoms of dental anxiety:

 • sweating